-- 10.1.12 keep under review the long-term financial sustainability of Ciarb and its branches and subsidiaries; - 10.1.13 review the investment policy regularly, including risk appetite, investment parameters, and ethical policy, and advise the Board on the adoption of any proposed changes;
+- 10.1.12 keep under review the long-term financial sustainability of Ciarb and its Branches and subsidiaries; - 10.1.13 review the investment policy regularly, including risk appetite, investment parameters, and ethical policy, and advise the Board on the adoption of any proposed changes;

-- 10.1.14 receive reports from Ciarb's investment advisers, monitor against the investment policy and recommend changes to the Board; - 10.1.15 advise the Board on the financial impact of new accounting policies, laws, and regulations; - 10.1.16 review annually the funding position of Ciarb's pension funds and advise the Board on the financial implications; - 10.1.17 review procedures for procurement, and the controls in place to ensure value for money; - 10.1.18 provide advice to the Board on finance related matters; and
+- 10.1.14 receive reports from Ciarb's investment advisers, monitor against the investment policy and recommend changes to the Board; - 10.1.15 review the performance of the Ciarb's investments.
+This includes assessing the performance of investment and adjusting as necessary to ensure alignment with objectives. - 10.1.16 review and approve investment transactions up to a threshold of £400,000, or it may provide recommendations to the Board of Trustees for final approval. - 10.1.17 be responsible for reporting regularly to the Board of Trustees on investment performance, risks, and significant changes or decisions regarding the investment portfolio. - 10.1.18 be responsible for selecting, appointing, and evaluating external investment managers or advisors.
+This includes ensuring their performance meets the organisation's investment requirements. - 10.1.19 advise the Board on the financial impact of new accounting policies, laws, and regulations; - 10.1.20 review annually the funding position of Ciarb's pension funds and advise the Board on the financial implications; - 10.1.21 review procedures for procurement, and the controls in place to ensure value for money; - 10.1.22 provide advice to the Board on finance related matters; and